orisegev/todolist/README.md

-welcome to my to do list project the project include simple register login system and task system every thing work with mysql database.
+welcome to my to do list project the project include simple register, login and task system.
 ![Example GIF](show.gif)
 languages:
 - javascript